JAMB

 As JAMB UTME result is out, many candidates have been asking questions as regards their JAMB score.
 I understand your plight because I was once in your shoes.

-All the above questions boil down to a low JAMB score.
+Some of the questions boil down to a low JAMB score.
 And I will make sure that I answer the questions satisfactorily.

 And before I explain further, there is a need for you to take a look at the JAMB cut off mark for all institution and check for the particular score of your choice.
 This will help you to know whether your score will guarantee your admission or not.

-The truth is that having a JAMB score of 250 and above gives you a chance for admission in any school to study your desired course.
+The truth is that having a JAMB score of 250 and above gives you a chance for admission to any school to study your desired course.

-How do I know my JAMB Score qualifies me for admission?
+How do I know my Score qualifies me for admission

 It is the addition of your JAMB score and PUTME that determines whether you will gain admission or not provided you have satisfied the O’level requirements.